 Olympics-USA Swimming calls for Tokyo Games postponement

-USA Swimming called on Friday for the Tokyo 2020 Games to be postponed for a year, hours after the U.S. Olympic and Paralympic Committee said athletes should continue their preparations amid the coronavirus pandemic.
-The heavily decorated swimming program expressed its concerns in a letter to the USOPC, joining a chorus of growing international concern and calls to have the Olympics rescheduled.
+USA Swimming called for the Tokyo 2020 Olympics to be postponed for a year on Friday, joining a chorus of growing international concern about the safety of the Games amid the coronavirus pandemic.
+The heavily decorated swimming program expressed its concerns in a letter to the U.S. Olympic and Paralympic Committee, who had earlier said athletes should continue their preparations for the Games.

 "We have watched our athletes’ worlds be turned upside down," USA Swimming CEO Tim Hinchey wrote.
 "The right and responsible thing to do is to prioritize everyone’s health and safety and appropriately recognize the toll this global pandemic is taking on athletic preparations."